Classification in Equilibrium: Structure of Optimal Decision Rules

-Table \ref{Tab:OuterTwoGlobalAccuracy} shows that the two classifiers produce similar levels of accuracy (with the two-cut rule representing a slight improvement) and similar levels of compliance (with the positive threshold rule inducing slightly more compliance).
-However, the two-cut rule reduces cheating behavior by about $14\%$.
-By committing to positively classify some low signals, some people that might previously have been motivated to cheat are less motivated to do so.
-This enables a distribution of data that the classifier can more easily classify accurately.
+The intuition for this finding is that a two-cut rule induces individuals to self-sort away from cheating behavior: by committing to positively classify some low signals, some people that might previously have been motivated to cheat are less motivated to do so.
+The classifier consequently incentivizes people to generate a distribution of data that it can more easily classify accurately.
 Of course, the downside is that by making the data easier to sort, the classifier must commit to sorting some signals incorrectly.
 In this case the trade-off is, at the margin, worth it.
-The distributions induced by each of these rules are displayed in Table \ref{Tab:OuterTwoCutRuleGlobalAccuracyConfusionMatrix}.

-Table \ref{Tab:OuterTwoCutRuleGlobalAccuracyConfusionMatrix} provides another illustration of the similar performance of the most accurate threshold rule and the most accurate two-cut rule in this setting.
-This is not surprising on its own, but we think it is a little surprising once one visualizes the difference between the threshold and two-cut rules.
-Figure \ref{Fig:TwoRulesWithCheatingOuter} displays the two rules, along with the three $\beta_i$-conditional signal distributions.\footnote{The solid PDF line corresponds to compliers, the small-dash PDF line to cheaters, and the large-dash PDF line corresponds to non-compliers.}
+Table \ref{Tab:OuterTwoCutRuleGlobalAccuracyConfusionMatrix} reports the classification outcome distributions under each rule and provides another illustration of the similar performance of the most accurate threshold rule and the better two-cut rule in this setting.
+Although their overall performance is similar, the underlying decision boundaries differ markedly, as Figure \ref{Fig:TwoRulesWithCheatingOuter} makes clear.

-To conclude our examples, we now present a setting where the designer benefits from choosing a classification algorithm designed to \textit{incentivize} cheating.
+To conclude our examples, we now present a setting where the designer benefits from choosing a classification algorithm designed to \textit{incentivize} cheating, conceptually similar to the use of a negative threshold rule in Example \ref{negCut} to incentivize non-compliance.
 In Example \ref{twoCutExInner} the designer chooses an algorithm that is an \textit{inner} two-cut rule.

-\ \\ \textbf{Example \exampleNum{twoCutExInner} \theexample .} [Global Accuracy Improved by an Inner Two-Cut Rule]\\~\\ Suppose that cheating ($\beta_i=\chi$) is possible, and the parameters of the setting are as follows:
+\ \\ \textbf{Example \exampleNum{twoCutExInner} \theexample .} \textit{Global Accuracy Improved by an Inner Two-Cut Rule.}\\~\\ Suppose that cheating ($\beta_i=\chi$) is possible, and the parameters of the setting are as follows: